ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### `answer-pos`
-When [promise pipelining](#promise-pipelining) is being used, this value should represent the location the promise should be created at.
+When [promise pipelining](#promise-pipelining) is being used, this value should represent the location the answer promise should be created at.
 This location is described as the "answer position", this is different form the regular exporting position used when a session exports an object.
 This is because the position is decided by the sender of the message, not the receiver.
 The answer position is a